Read time :

 Journey path analysis report

-Visualizes common content sequences that drive conversions.
+Visualizes common content sequences that lead to conversion.
 Reveals optimal content paths and identifies where prospects drop off.
 CRM-native tools can surface journey patterns without complex data engineering.

 Content velocity report